 Let’s read together Ephesians Chapter 3.

 You know, if Paul ever took a writing class, he most certainly would have gotten high scores for his ideas.
 His Theology is second to none.
-His ways of putting together concepts and ideas is brilliant of course…and has indeed shaped much of history.
+His ways of putting together concepts and ideas is brilliant…and has indeed shaped much of history.

-On the other hand, I think Paul would have gotten low scores for his grammer and his organization!
+On the other hand, I think Paul would have gotten low scores for his grammar and his organization!
 Paul was desperately in need of an editor!
-Even though our English translations do some work of cleaning this up…Paul is the King of the Run-on-Sentence.
+Even though our English translations do some work of cleaning it up…Paul is the King of the Run-on-Sentence.

-And here…in Chapter 3…did you notoce that Paul gets completely sidetracked??
+And here…in Chapter 3…did you notice…Paul gets completely sidetracked??

-Right in the middle of his first sentence, he stops…and introduces 12 verses of a sidetrack diatribe.
+Right in the middle of his first sentence, he stops…totally changes where he is going.
+Instead of completing his thought, he introduces 12 verses of a sidetrack diatribe.

-In my TNIV…there first sentence litteraly stops.
-Again…our translaters help us by breaking up the sentence and putting a dash…but if you were reading this from scratch, I’m sure you would have gotten through the second stanza and wondered if you had misread something.
+In my TNIV…the first sentence literally stops.
+Again…our translators help us by breaking up the sentence and putting a dash…but if you were reading this from scratch, I’m sure you would have gotten through the second stanza and wondered if you had misread something.

-But in that 12 verse diatribe, Paul pulls back the curtain just a bit on his own life and his own situation.
+Now it’s not structurally sound, but in that 12 verse diatribe, Paul pulls back the curtain just a bit on his own life and his own situation.

-Several years ago, one of my favorite Christian Theologians wrote that any Theological thought that was worth holding…has to hold up both to the lofty thinking of the academy…as well as the nitty gritty, day to day, sometimes mundane…real life.
-It has to make sense in the grand moments…but it also has to make sense while washing dishes and changing diapers.
+Paul is not writing in a vacuum…he is writing out of a real context…a real situation.
+Several years ago, one of my favorite Christian Theologians wrote that any Theological thought worth holding…must hold up both to the lofty thinking of the academy…as well as the nitty gritty, day to day, sometimes mundane…real life.
+Theology has to make sense in the grand moments…but it also has to make sense while washing dishes and changing diapers.

-Paul is not sitting in some world-class library, drinking spiced lattes and warming himiself by the fire…no…Paul is in prison.
-He is surrounded by hunger, desperation, uncertainty…and even death.
-Paul does not know how many days he has remaing.
-The Apostle Paul takes suffering very seriously.
+Paul is not sitting in some world-class library, wearing a tweed overcoat, drinking spiced lattes and warming himself by the fire…no…Paul is in prison.

+Paul is surrounded by hunger, desperation, uncertainty…and looming death.
+Paul does not know how many days he has remaining.
+He is very truly in a place of suffering.
+Paul takes this suffering very seriously.
 And while his suffering doesn’t define him, it certainly creates a platform by which we can evaluate the authenticity of what he says.

 C.S.
-Lewis is one of the most helpful thinkers of the recent modern era when it comes to understanding where God is in the midst of suffering.
-He has two books devoted to suffering.
-And if you are to evaluate the content…the theology of which Lewis speaks, you’d find that they are roughly the same.
-Lewis’ claims that suffering is actually a place in which God becomes more known…not less.
+Lewis is one of the most helpful thinkers of the recent modern era when it comes to understanding where God is in the midst of real-life suffering.
+He has two books devoted to this topic.
+And if you are to evaluate the content…the theology of which Lewis speaks, you’d find that the two books are roughly the same.
+Lewis’ claim that suffering is actually an opportunity in which God becomes more known…not less.
 That through suffering, God is able to display God’s love and grace and redemption…God’s true character.

 Both books claim the same thing.
 However, the settings are totally different.
 The first book is called the Problem of Pain.
 He wrote this early in his life and academic career.
-He was developing a career as an apologist and realied on logical thinking about how to address God’s presence in the midest of evil and suffering.
+He was developing a career as an apologist and relied on logical thinking and reason in addressing God’s presence in the midst of evil and suffering.
 It is a powerful…but a very academic…discussion of the issue.